nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

 More details on how find_external_library works and the other ways to import third-party libraries are presented next.

+It is recommended to use a system package managers to install libraries, but ns-3 also supports vcpkg and CPM.
+More information on how to use them is available in `Using C++ library managers`_.

 .. _Linking third-party libraries without CMake or PkgConfig support:

 Linking third-party libraries without CMake or PkgConfig support